CodethinkLabs/immut/README.md

 We recommend that you do not build this in a virtual environment, as nested virtualization will be slow.

-To build the Ostree repo you currently need Docker (future plan is to move this build to a VM so that it can be used in more OS easily).
-Go to the immut/packer directory and run:
+First of all you need to build an Ostree repository.
+Go to the `immut/packer` directory and run:

-    docker build -t ostree-builder ../docker/ostree-builder/
+    packer build rpmostree-update.json

-    docker run --privileged -v `pwd`/files/:/data:rw ostree-builder
+Now you have an Ostree repository in compressed in `immut/packer/files/repo.zip` with all the filesystems needed to make the system work.

-Now you have an Ostree repository in `immut/packer/files/repo` with all the filesystems needed to make the buld work.
+To build the VM, cd into the `immut/packer` directory (if you are not already there from the previous step) and run:

-To build VM, cd into the immut/packer directory (if you are not already there from the previous step) and run:
+    unzip files/repo.zip -d files
     packer build fedora-atomic-24.json

 > Note: This will output all images we currently support.
 In order to build
 > only one of them see below:

-In order to build a single image use the -only packer argument, eg:
+In order to build a single image use the `-only` packer argument, eg:

 *   to build only a VirtualBox image (output image file in `immut/packer/output-virtualbox`):